log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Starts a GRR hunt for a list of files and provides a Hunt ID to the user.
+Feed the Hunt ID to `grr_huntresults_ts` to process results through Plaso and export them to Timesketch.

-Feed the Hunt ID to grr_huntresults_plaso_timesketch to process results through plaso and send them to Timesketch.
+Like in `grr_files_collect`, files can be globs and support variable interpolation.

 Modules: `GRRHuntFileCollector`